hadley/adv-r/Functional-programming.md

 (function(x) x)(x = 4)
 ```

+If you're calling an anonymous function in a complicated way, it's a good sign that it needs a name.

 One of the most common uses for anonymous functions is to create closures, functions made by other functions.
 Closures are the topic of the next section.

 ### Exercises

+* Use `lapply()` and an anonymous function to find the coefficient of variation (the standard deviation divided by the mean) for all columns in the `mtcars` dataset

 *

-### Introduction to closures
+## Introduction to closures

 "An object is data with functions.
 A closure is a function with data."
 --- [John D Cook](http://twitter.com/JohnDCook/status/29670670701)

-Anonymous functions are most useful in conjunction with a closure, a function written by another function.
+One important use of anonymous functions is to create small functions that it's not worth naming.
+The other important of use of anonymous functions is to create a closure, a function written by another function.
 Closures are so called because they __enclose__ the environment of the parent function, and can access all variables and parameters in that function.
 This is useful because it allows us to have two levels of parameters.
-One level of parameters (the parent) controls how the function works.
-The other level (the child) does the work.
+One level of parameters (the parent) controls how the function works; the other level (the child) does the work.
 The following example shows how we can use this idea to generate a family of power functions.
 The parent function (`power()`) creates child functions (`square()` and `cube()`) that do the work.

 ```R
 power <- function(exponent) {